 Particulars Note No. Figures for the Current Reporting Period Figures for the Previous Reporting Period

 1 2 3 4

-Ι Revenue from Operations XXX XXX
+I Revenue from Operations XXX XXX

 II Other Income XXX XXX

 III Total Income (I+II) XXX XXX

-IV Expenses: Cost of Materials Consumed Purchases of Stock-In-Trade Changes in Inventories of Finished Goods / Work- in- progress and Stock-In-Trade Employee Benefits Expense Finance Costs Depreciation and Amortization Expense Other Expenses Total Expenses XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX
+IV Expenses: Cost of Materials Consumed Purchases of Stock-In-Trade Changes in Inventories of Finished Goods / Work- in- progress and Stock-In-Trade Employee Benefits Expense Finance Costs Depreciation and Amortization Expense Other Expenses XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX

-V Profit before Exceptional & Extraordinary Items and Tax (III - IV) XXX XXX
+V Total Expenses Profit before Exceptional & Extraordinary Items and Tax (III - IV) XXX XXX

 VI Exceptional Items XXX XXX

 VII Profit before Extraordinary Items and TAX (V-VI) XXX XXX

 VIII Extraordinary Items XXX XXX

 IX Profit before Tax (VII-VIII) XXX XXX

-Х Tax Expenses: XXX XXX XI Profit /(Loss) for the period from Continuing Operations $(IX - X)$ XXX XXX XII Profit /(Loss) from Discontinuing Operations XXX XXX XIII Tax Expense of Discontinuing Operations XXX XXX XIV Profit /(Loss) from Discontinuing Operations (After Tax) (XII-XIII) XXX XXX XV Profit / (Loss) for the period (XI + XIV) XXX XXX XVI Earnings per Equity Share: (1) Basic (2) Diluted XXX XXX
+X Tax Expenses: XXX XXX XI Profit /(Loss) for the period from Continuing Operations $(IX-X)$ XXX XXX XII Profit /(Loss) from Discontinuing Operations XXX XXX XIII Tax Expense of Discontinuing Operations XXX XXX XIV Profit /(Loss) from Discontinuing Operations (After Tax) (XII-XIII) XXX XXX XV Profit / (Loss) for the period (XI + XIV) XXX XXX XVI Earnings per Equity Share: (1) Basic (2) Diluted XXX XXX

-• General Instructions for preparation of Statement of Profit and Loss
+General Instructions for preparation of Statement of Profit and Loss

-Item Description 1.
+Item Descript ion 1.
 Sec.25 Companies The provisions of this Part shall apply to the Income and Expenditure Account referred to in Sec.
 129 of the Act, in like manner as they apply to a Statement of Profit and Loss.
-2. Revenue from Operations For Company other than a Finance Company:For Finance Company:Revenue from Operations shall disclose separatelyRevenue from Operations shall includin the Notes, Revenue from -Revenue from Operations shall includ(a) Sale of Products(a) Interest &(b) Sale of Services(b) Other Financial Services(c) Grants or Donations received (relevant for Section 8 companies)Revenue under each of the above heads shall be disclosed separately by way of Notes to the extent applicable.(d) Other Operating RevenuesAccounts to the extent applicable.
+2. Revenue from Operations Revenue from Operations shall disclose separately in the Notes, Revenue from - (a) Sale of Products (b) Sale of Services of Products of Services (a) Interest & (b) Other Financial Services Revenue under each of the above heads shall be disclosed separately by way of Notes to Accounts to the extent applicable.
 3. Finance Costs Finance Costs shall be classified as - (a) Interest Expenses, (b) Other Borrowing Costs, (c) Applicable Net Gain / Loss on Foreign Currency Transactions and Translation.
-4. Other Income Other Income shall be classified as - (a) Interest Income (in case of a Company other than a Finance Company), (b) Dividend Income, (c) Net Gain/Loss on Sale of Investments, (d) Other Non-Operating Income (Net of Expenses directly attributable to such income).
+4. Other Income (c) Applicable Net Gain / Loss on Foreign Currency Transactions and Translation.
+Other Income shall be classified as - (a) Interest Income (in case of a Company other than a Finance Company), (b) Dividend Income, (c) Net Gain/Loss on Sale of Investments, (d) Other Non-Operating Income (Net of Expenses directly attributable to such income).